 WEATHER IN ENCARNACION

 Yearly temperatures range from 11°C to 32°C. The city sees fairly frequent rainfall throughout the year.
 Its driest season is from May to mid-September.
 The weather here is hot but overall very moderate and livable.
+The climate in Encarnacion is MUCH more moderate than the climate in Asuncion.
+If you travel from Asuncion to Encarnacion, you will notice an immediate difference in terms of both tempurature and humidity.

 SAFETY IN ENCARNACION